EllyLoel/ellyloel.com/src/content/now.md

 ## March, 2023

+I'm no longer a junior!
+I'm now officially a mid-level developer, or just a developer, but really as y'all know, *I'm actually a Design Engineer*.

 Had the great pleasure of taking part in a [Crafting Type](https://craftingtype.com/) workshop, where I got to start *crafting* my very own typeface!
 Many thanks to [Thomas Phinney](https://www.thomasphinney.com/) and [Wayne Thompson](https://www.atf.com.au/).

 Helped build a website for [Victorian Law Week](https://www.viclawweek.org.au/) (*yay!*) but it was on WebFlow (*oh nooo*).